FOREX-Asian trade-related currencies strengthen after China data

 By Olga Cotaga

-LONDON, Oct 19 (Reuters) - Asia's trade-exposed currencies held firm on Monday as data showed China's economic rebound from the pandemic accelerated in the third quarter, with the yuan staying close to its recent 1-1/2-year high.
+LONDON, Oct 19 (Reuters) - Asia's trade-exposed currencies held firm on Monday as data showed China's economic rebound from the pandemic accelerated in the third quarter, with the yuan surging to a fresh 1-1/2-year high against the dollar.

 The yuan and the Australian and New Zealand dollars slipped from session highs after the Chinese GDP headline miss, but then rebounded on the view that consumption data from China was a harbinger of better growth in the current quarter.

-The Chinese currency was last flat at 6.6935 against the U.S. dollar in the offshore market CNY=EBS, close to 6.6785 which it reached on Oct.
-9, its strongest since April 2019.
+The Chinese currency touched 6.6737 against the U.S. dollar in the offshore market CNH=EBS, its strongest since March 2019.
+It was last up 0.4%.

 The yuan benefited in the last few months from hopes of a Joe Biden win in the U.S. presidential election, as he is seen as less of a threat to U.S.-China relations.

-"The renminbi, other Asian and commodity-related currencies should continue to benefit," said Lee Hardman, currency analyst at MUFG, noting that the spread of COVID-19 in Asia remains more contained than in the rest of the world and that points to "a continuation of cyclical outperformance" there.
+New Zealand Prime Minister Jacinda Ardern won re-election on Saturday, delivering the biggest election victory for her centre-left Labour Party in half a century.

-The dollar was broadly stable elsewhere, supported by investor worries about rising coronavirus cases, the looming U.S. election and fading prospects of any fiscal stimulus before the election.
+Gittler said the fact that the Labour Party won a majority in the parliament in New Zealand is positive for the Kiwi dollar because of a "reduction in uncertainty and greater ease of governing."

-An index tracking the greenback against a basket of currencies was last steady at 93.68 =USD, close to the top of the last three months' trading range.
+Lee Hardman, currency analyst at MUFG, said "the renminbi, other Asian and commodity-related currencies should continue to benefit," noting that the spread of COVID-19 in Asia remains more contained than in the rest of the world and that points to "a continuation of cyclical outperformance" there.

-"The dollar can remain elevated this week," said Commonwealth Bank of Australia analyst Kim Mundy.
-"A lack of fiscal stimulus and rising coronavirus infections raise concerns about the global economic outlook."
+The U.S. dollar was slightly weaker, though still clinging to the top of its most recent trading range.
+It continued to be supported by investor worries about rising coronavirus cases, the looming U.S. election and fading prospects of any fiscal stimulus before the election.

-Faint hopes that Democrats and the White House could agree on a new spending programme was tempered by the opposition of Senate Republicans and as investors focused on what the election outcome means for stimulus later.
+An index tracking the greenback against a basket of currencies was last down 0.3% at 93.40 =USD, close to the top of the last three months' trading range.

-Fifteen days out from election day, Biden leads Trump by about 10 points in national polls, and has a narrow lead in several battleground states.
-The pair are due to face off in a final debate on Thursday.
+Investors focused on what the U.S. election outcome means for fiscal stimulus later.
+Fifteen days out from election day, Biden leads Trump by about 10 points in national polls.

-Elsewhere, the Nordic currencies strengthened, with the Norwegian crown leading the way.
-The crown was up 0.5% versus the U.S. dollar at 9.3430 NOK=D3 and by the same amount versus the euro at 10.9395 EURNOK=D3.
+"The impact of the election assuming the Democrats win is somewhat bullish for emerging markets, but has no clear impact on euro/dollar," said Sebastien Galy, analyst at Nordea Asset Management.

-The British pound also rose by 0.4% versus the euro to 90.38 pence, on hopes the deadlock in Brexit talks can be broken.
-Versus the dollar, sterling rose 0.3% at $1.2955 GBP=D3.
+Elsewhere, the British pound rose by 0.4% versus the euro to 90.41 pence on hopes the deadlock in Brexit talks can be broken.
+Versus the dollar, sterling rose 0.6% at $1.30 GBP=D3.

 ((olga.cotaga@thomsonreuters.com;))